The beginnings of hard rock in Britain were seen in

 Cream, Free and

-Hawkwind, the precursors of the New Wave of British Heavy Metal bands
+Hawkwind, the precursors of the New Wave of the 1980's British Heavy Metal

 Judas Priest, Motorhead, Def Leppard and

-Hard rock and heavy metal went into a relative decline during the 1990's, but the tradition has been given new life by Britain's first great hard
+Hard rock and heavy metal went into a relative decline during the 1990's, revived for a while at the turn of the millenium by The Darkness, a pastiche heavy rock outfit led by

 {back} {next} {modern rock & pop}